 Quake strikes near Iran nuclear power plant

-Tehran, Dec 27 (AFP) An earthquake struck Iran on Friday less than 50 kilometres (30 miles) from the country's only nuclear power plant, monitors said.
+An earthquake struck Iran on Friday less than 50 kilometers from the country's only nuclear power plant, monitors said.
 There were no immediate reports of any casualties or damage.
-The US Geological Survey said the 5.1 magnitude quake struck 44 kilometres (27 miles) from the southwestern city of Borazjan and at a depth of 38 kilometres.
+The US Geological Survey said the 5.1 magnitude quake struck 44 kilometers from the southwestern city of Borazjan and at a depth of 38 kilometers.

-Its reported epicentre is 45 kilometres east of the Bushehr nuclear power plant, on the southwest Gulf coast.
-The Iranian Seismological Center said in a preliminary report on its website that the strength of the quake was 4.9 magnitude and that its depth was 10 kilometres.
+Its reported epicenter is 45 kilometers east of the Bushehr nuclear power plant, on the southwest Gulf coast.
+The Iranian Seismological Center said in a preliminary report on its website that the strength of the quake was 4.9 magnitude and that its depth was 10 kilometers.

 The quake jolted villages near Kalameh city, the semi-official ISNA news agency said, adding there were no reports of any casualties or damage.
-"Based on the assessments of teams in the field, fortunately this earthquake has caused no damage," the head of the province's crisis centre, Jahangir Dehghani, said on state television.
+"Based on the assessments of teams in the field, fortunately, this earthquake has caused no damage," the head of the province's crisis center, Jahangir Dehghani, said on state television.

 "The Ahram-Kalameh road was blocked by a landslide and it is currently being cleared," he added.
 Buildings in nearby towns and villages had some "cracked walls but nothing has collapsed."
 Photographs published by Iranian news agencies showed bulldozers clearing a road and damage done to the walls of a historical castle in Bushehr.